 Because I know how draining being the default parent can be, I wanted to bring awareness to this issue so that you can learn to tackle it head-on.
 Don’t let the stresses of parenthood consume you – let’s take a step back and examine the challenges of the default parent together.

-What is Default Parenting Burnout?
+What is Default Parenting Syndrome?

 It’s a struggle that many parents know all too well – the constant cycle of feeding, diaper changing, cleaning, and keeping up with the daily demands of raising a child.
 The weight of responsibility can be crushing, especially for the parent who feels like they’re always on duty.
-That’s where default parenting burnout (also known as “depleted mother syndrome”) comes in, a term that describes the exhaustion and overwhelm felt by the primary caregiver.
+That’s where default parenting syndrome (also known as “depleted mother syndrome”) comes in, a term that describes the exhaustion and overwhelm felt by the primary caregiver.

-Common Signs of Default Parenting
+Common Signs of Default Parent Syndrome

 Feeling like you’re constantly running on empty and struggling to keep up with your kids?
-That might just be a case of default parent burnout.
+That might just be a case of default parent syndrome.
 This sneaky culprit can wreak havoc on your mental and physical health, not to mention your relationships with your family.

 Keep an eye out for these telltale signs of default parent burnout: